teamzira/adp-connection-java/README.md

 Import the library to your Eclipse IDE workspace

-find directory /client copy the client sample(s) to /workspace
+find folder /client in the library copy the client sample(s) to /workspace/

-unzip the sample application(s)
+unzip the sample application(s) in /workspace/

-Import sample application(s) to Eclipse
+Finally, Import the unzipped sample application(s) to Eclipse

-Do a one time setup for client certificates
+##Do a one time setup for client certificates

 NOTE:
 certs bundled in libraries will only work for ADP Sandbox environment